status-im/nimbus-eth2/docs/src/beacon-chain.md

 ## What it is Like to Be a Validator?

-It is obvious that you must have enough computing power or a dedicated hardware in order to be a miner, but how about being a validator?
-Here is a breif overview:
+It is obvious that you must have enough computing power or dedicated hardware in order to be a miner, but how about being a validator?
+Here is a brief overview:

-1. A special smart contract named **_registration contract_** is deployed on the original Ethereum blockchain.
+1. A special smart contract named **_deposit contract_** is deployed on the original Ethereum blockchain.
 Note that in this case, the new beacon chain and the original blockchain co-exists.
-2. To "register" as a validator, you have to first deposit **_32 Etheres_** from your account to this smart contract.
+2. To "register" as a validator, you have to first deposit **_32 Ether_** from your account to this smart contract.
 3. Run the beacon node and wait for the network to sync before your validator is activated.
 4. That's all!
-Remember to stay connected to the network, or you may lost your deposit. :P
+Remember to stay connected to the network, or you may lose your deposit. :P